wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 > Notice the transition between <strong>yellow to green</strong> down the middle of the country?

-<a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a>: 80% of Americans live East of the <strong>98th Meridian</strong>, as shown by a green straight line overlaid this map from <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>:<br />
+<a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a>: 80% of Americans live East of the (vertical) <strong>98th Meridian</strong>, as shown by a green straight line overlaid this map from <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

-That green line down the middle of America defines the extent wet storms reach from the East.
-West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>).

 When geologist John Westly Powell identified this phenomenon across the "pairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift to the East.
 So expect less rain from Winnapeg (Canada) to Forth Worth, Ausin, and San Antonio Texas.
 Also impacted will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

+That green line down the middle of America defines the extent wet storms reach from the East.
+West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Cascade Mountains in Washington state housing Leavenworth, Washington and Rocky Mountains housing Aspen, Vail, Breckenridge, Telluride, <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>), Park City, Utah, California.

+The East coast also has quaint <a target="_blank" href="https://www.travelandleisure.com/holiday-travel/americas-best-towns-for-the-holidays/">towns well decorated for Christmas </a>:
+   * Ogunquit, Maine
+   * Portsmouth, New Hampshire
+   * Nantucket, Massachusetts
+   * Newport, Rhode Island
+   * Christmas Village, Philadelphia
+   * Cape May, New Jersey
+   * Atlantic City, New Jersey
+   * New York, New York

+   * Annapolis, Maryland
+   * Charlottesville, Virginia
+   * Lewisburg, West Virginia
+   * Beaufort, North Carolina
+   * Myrtle Beach, South Carolina
+   * Natchitoches, Louisiana
+   * Santa Rosa Beach, Florida
+   <br /><br />

 <a name="freeways"></a>